neelbandiwadekar08-hub/Work-Tracker/README.md

 ## ⭐ Found This Useful?

-Give it a star — it helps other people find it too.
+Give it a star, it helps other people find it too.

 [![Star this repo](https://img.shields.io/github/stars/neelbandiwadekar08-hub/Work-Tracker?style=social)](https://github.com/neelbandiwadekar08-hub/Work-Tracker)